-6. Eating healthily
+6. Eating healthy

 People who meditate regularly experience tangible benefits.
 Studies have shown that physical and mental health improves as a result of meditation.
 Nothing difficult is required – no training or special equipment and no religious beliefs.
 Just sit quietly for 10 minutes and watch your breathing, trying to focus only on the breath and nothing else.
 That’s it.
-It is hard to focus only on one thing for any length of time but, with practice, you will get better and reap the benefits.
+It is hard to focus only on one thing for any length of time but, with practice, you will get better and reap the benefits of meditation.

 Reading can be one of the greatest and simplest pleasures.
 It can open up new worlds.
 It can truly change your life.
-With the advent of kindle and iPad, you can carry a whole library around with you.
+With the advent of Kindle and iPad, you can carry a whole library around with you.
 Even without the technology, just slipping a book into your bag for that commute for the ‘dead time’ we inevitably experience is a simple way of building the reading habit.

 9. Keeping in touch with friends and family

-People with strong social networks are happier, healthier and live longer.
+People with strong social networks are happier, healthier, and live longer.
 It is so easy to stay in touch these days, even if you live a long way from home.
 A short phone call once a week, just to ‘touch base.’
 Technology makes it easy to stay in touch – Facebook, love it or loathe it, is actually a remarkably effective way of keeping in contact.

 10. Positive Thinking

-And finally, the most important one … developing positive ways of thinking will make an enormous difference to your experience of life.
+And finally, the most important one … developing positive ways of thinking will make an enormous difference in your experience of life.
 Your mind is where everything starts.
 The way you think is the key to everything.
 What you focus on persists and grows.